google/fledge-shim/README.md

 The shim is divided into two pieces:

-- A _frame_ that's embedded onto the page cross-origin in an `<iframe>` tag, e.g., `<iframe src="https://fledge-shim.example/v/1234">`.
+- A _frame_ that's embedded onto the page cross-origin in an `<iframe>` tag, e.g., `<iframe src="https://fledge-shim.example/0.1.html">`.

 - A _library_ that consumers use to communicate with the frame over `postMessage`.

-Almost all of the work happens in the frame; the library is a small adapter that translate the API from functions to messages.
+Almost all of the work happens in the frame; the library is a small adapter that translates the API from functions to messages.

 ## API